 Closing Thoughts

 The number of people switching to clean energy sources, such as solar power, increases daily.
-As an increasing chunk of the population debates whether they should make the switch or not, there are bound to be questions about the installation process and panel costs.
+As an increasing chunk of the population debates whether they should make the switch, there are bound to be questions about the installation process and panel costs.

 In this guide, we have tried to address all the information necessary for deciding on installing solar panels in your home, along with the estimated costs.

-It is best to keep in mind that while the one-time process may be pricey, it ends up paying for itself in the long run!
+It is best to remember that while the one-time process may be pricey, it pays for itself in the long run!